Which is more addictive, heroin or nicotine?

 Nicotine is found in any tobacco product including cigarettes, cigars and chew tobacco.
 Most fluid used for electronic cigarettes also includes nicotine and each bottle varies in the amount.

-The Center for Disease Control (CDC) says nicotine dependence the most common form of chemical dependence in the United States.
-Withdrawal from nicotine dependence on nicotine can cause symptoms similar to withdrawal from other drugs, including: irritability, anxiety, difficulty concentrating, insomnia, restlessness, and increased appetite.
+The Center for Disease Control (CDC) says nicotine dependence is the most common form of chemical dependence in the United States.
+Withdrawal from nicotine dependence on nicotine can cause symptoms similar to withdrawal from other drugs, including irritability, anxiety, difficulty concentrating, insomnia, restlessness, and increased appetite.
 These symptoms may begin within a few hours after the last cigarette, quickly driving people back to tobacco use.
 Symptoms peak within the first few days of smoking cessation and usually subside within a few weeks.
 For some people, however, symptoms may persist for months.

 Interested in quitting tobacco and nicotine use?
 Or have a loved one who wants to quit?
 Learn more about our FREE Tobacco/Nicotine Cessation classes HERE.